waku-org/nwaku/apps/sonda/README.md

 4. Browse to http://localhost:3000/dashboards and monitor the performance

-    There's two Grafana dashboards, `nwaku-monitoring` to track the stats of your node that is publishing messages and performing queries, and `sonda-monitoring` to monitor the responses of the store nodes.
+    There's two Grafana dashboards: `nwaku-monitoring` to track the stats of your node that is publishing messages and performing queries, and `sonda-monitoring` to monitor the responses of the store nodes.